-Besides classic object-oriented programming, IL also brings in the idea of interfaces, which saw their first implementation under Windows with COM. .NET interfaces are not the same as COM interfaces; they do not need to support any of the COM infrastructure (for example, they are not derived from IUnknown, and they do not have associated GUIDs).
+In addition to classic object-oriented programming, IL also brings in the idea of interfaces, which saw their first implementation under Windows with COM.
+Interfaces built using .NET produce interfaces that are not the same as COM interfaces.
+They do not need to support any of the COM infrastructure (for example, they are not derived from IUnknown, and they do not have associated globally unique identifiers, more commonly know as GUIDs).
 However, they do share with COM interfaces the idea that they provide a contract, and classes that implement a given interface must provide implementations of the methods and properties specified by that interface.